-Once you have the right subcontractors, it's time to attain buy-in on the safety program you plan to put in place.
-Many aspects of wrapups can create confusion and inconvenience for subcontractors, so be prepared to field such questions as:
+Once the right subcontractors are on board, the next step is to attain buy-in on the safety program you plan to put in place.
+Many aspects of wrap-ups can create confusion and inconvenience for subcontractors, so be prepared to field such questions as:

-• What happens if my existing insurance policy has wrap-up exclusions?

-- Am I covered for general liability while doing warranty or punch list work after substantial project completion? - How is coverage provided for offsite risks related to the project, like manufacturing and prefabrication? - What about completed operations claims within the statute of repose?
+- What happens if my existing insurance policy has wrap-up exclusions? - Am I covered for general liability while doing warranty or punch list work after substantial project completion? - How is coverage provided for offsite risks related to the project, like manufacturing and prefabrication? - What about completed operations claims within the statute of repose?

 There are a number of ways in which GCs can keep subcontractors informed.
 Communicate all loss control and administrative requirements during the bidding process so subcontractors are aware well ahead of time.
-Issue documents with details of the program coverage details, limits, and duration.
-And, keep subcontractors looped in on the claims adjustment process.
+Issue documents with details of the program coverage details, limits and duration.
+And be sure to keep subcontractors looped in on the claims adjustment process.